Thomas Jones of Liverpool | Mid-19th Century Alidade Compass | Walnut-Cased Precision Survey Instrument | Mid 19th Century

 Features

-- Paper label with original markings
+- Original paper label with instrument markings

 Cultural Significance